-A Polar Circle cruise will take you south down the Peninsula to cross the Antarctic Circle.
-There are many opportunities on the way south and back again to land on the Peninsula and offshore islands to see breath taking scenery and wildlife with zodiac cruises amongst glistening icebergs while looking out for minke and humpback whales.
+Cruises that take you south down the western side of the Peninsula to cross the Antarctic Circle.
+There are many opportunities to land on the Peninsula and offshore islands to see breath taking scenery and wildlife while on zodiac cruises amongst glistening icebergs looking out for minke and humpback whales.

-Antarctic Circle, pristine scenery, sites of scientific and historic interest, experienced guides, optional kayaking, camping and diving on some voyages
+Antarctic Circle, pristine scenery, sites of scientific and historic interest, experienced guides, optional kayaking and camping on some voyages

 Antarctic travel basics |

 Regions: Antarctic Peninsula | South Georgia | South Shetland Islands | Falkland Islands - Arctic